With the 5 April end of tax year approaching, we answer our members’ most frequently asked questions about pension tax

 If your employer is using the ‘relief at source’ tax arrangement where your contributions are deducted after tax, we’ll automatically claim tax relief for you, adding the basic tax rate of 20% to your pension contributions.
 We can receive this payment for tax relief from HMRC up to 12 weeks after your contributions are made into your pension pot.

-If you’re a higher rate taxpayer, we can’t comment on how long it takes to receive the extra tax relief – you’ll need to contact HMRC.
+If you pay over basic rate tax, we can’t comment on how long it takes to receive the extra tax relief – you’ll need to contact HMRC.

 If you’re unsure whether your contributions are deducted before or after tax, you can find this on your joiner information, or please contact your employer.

-As it could take up to 12 weeks for HM Revenue & Customs (HMRC) to pay us your tax relief, you may encounter a situation where a tax relief payment for one tax year is technically received within the next.
+As it could take up to 12 weeks for HM Revenue & Customs (HMRC) to pay us your tax relief, you may encounter a situation where a tax relief payment for one tax year is received in the next.

 What are the net pay and relief at source tax relief options?